A reason much greater than the rhyme itself!

 Live on da Mic!
 Public Speaking Workshop

 Public speaking allots us the opportunity to tell beautiful stories, exchange valuable information and deepen relationships in the name of the craft.
-During this workshop, participants will engage in introspective activities that produce authentic talking points before testing their newfound skills while building confidence in a practice round powered by randomly selected prompts and peer feedback.
+During this interactive workshop, participants will engage in introspective activities that produce authentic talking points before testing their newfound skills while building confidence in a practice round powered by randomly selected prompts and peer feedback.

 Vision Restored

-(Community-Centered; Adults, Youth Ages 14+)
+(Self & Community Actualization; Adults, Youth Ages 14+)

-Throughout this presentation, participants will analyze the power of socialization in how we see ourselves, our roles, and our functional purpose within the social systems that we inhabit.
+Throughout this presentation, participants will analyze the power of how we see ourselves, our roles, and our functional purpose within the social systems that we inhabit.
 Participants will also reflect on the basis of how personal values, direct relationships, support systems, social environments, resources and having a plan are the strongest contributing factors to our ability to operate in our greatest functional purpose.

 Derived from the framework of the guided journal (“Write the Vision, Make it Plain”), this goal-oriented workshop is designed to help individuals create (and re-create) the perspective of what it means to see, solidify and thrive in their greatest functional purpose while setting a foundation for actionable steps.